Prominent election deniers are facing growing legal trouble

 Additionally, Goldberg, the company's spokesperson, told NPR that the company "has been and is working closely with law enforcement at multiple levels regarding True the Vote's claims."

-The company also added an "election misinformation advisory" to their website to try to combat "false and malicious claims" from True the Vote.
+The company also added an "election misinformation advisory" to its website to try to combat "false and malicious claims" from True the Vote.

 True the Vote has denied any wrongdoing.
 "Everything we have ever said about any of this is true," said Engelbrecht in a livestream the day the lawsuit was filed.
 "The allegations made by Konnech are meritless.
 True the Vote looks forward to a public conversation about Konnech's attempts to silence examination of its activities through litigation."